- Safety and Health Topics

-- OSHA Guidebook: Small Entity Compliance Guide for the Respiratory Protection Standard [5 MB PDF*, 124 pages].
-Publication No. 3384, (2011).
+- Small Entity Compliance Guide for the Respiratory Protection Standard.
+OSHA Guidebook (Publication 3384), (2011).
 Provides small entities with a comprehensive step-by-step guide, complete with checklists and commonly asked questions that will aid both workers and employers in small businesses with a better understanding of OSHA’s respiratory protection standard.

-- OSHA eTool: Respiratory Protection.
-(1998).
+- Respiratory Protection.
+OSHA eTool.
 Provides employers with instruction on the proper selection of respiratory protection and the development of change schedules for gas/vapor cartridges.

-- OSHA Memo to Regional Administrators: Questions and Answers on the Respiratory Protection Standard [242 KB PDF*, 82 pages].
-(1998).
+- Questions and Answers on the Respiratory Protection Standard.
+OSHA Memo to Regional Administrators, (1998).
 Provides questions and answers relating to each paragraph of the Respiratory Protection Standard and includes a Spanish translation of the Medical Questionnaire (Appendix C) at the end of the document.

-- OSHA Guidebook: Assigned Protection Factors for the Revised Respiratory Protection Standard [399 KB PDF*, 51 pages].
-Publication No. 3352, (2009).
+- Assigned Protection Factors for the Revised Respiratory Protection Standard.
+OSHA Guidebook (Publication 3352), (2009).
 Provides employers with information for selecting respirators for workers, using Assigned Protection Factors (APFs) and Maximum Use Concentrations (MUCs).

-- OSHA Fact Sheet: Respiratory Infection Control: The Difference Between Respirators and Surgical Masks [1 MB PDF*, 2 pages].
-(2009).
+- Respiratory Infection Control: The Difference Between Respirators and Surgical Masks.
+OSHA Fact Sheet, (2009).
 Provides employers and workers with information about the differences between respirators and surgical masks.

-- NIOSH Guidebook: NIOSH Respirator Selection Logic [503 KB PDF, 39 pages].
-DHHS(NIOSH) Publication No. 2005-100, (2004).
+- NIOSH Respirator Selection Logic.
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2005-100, (2004).
 Provides employers with information on selecting respirators.
 Replaces the NIOSH Respirator Decision Logic (NIOSH Publication No. 87-108), and includes information on N95 through P100 particulate respirators.
 An online version, of this decision logic is available as part of the OSHA Respiratory Protection eTool.

-- NIOSH Web page: Workplace Safety and Health Topics: Respirators.
+- Respirators.
+National Institute for Occupational Safety and Health (NIOSH) Workplace Safety and Health Topics.
 Provides information and links to topics pertaining to respirators.